iann0036/tf-cfn-provider/docs/providers/huaweicloud/ComputeInstanceV2.md

 `DestinationType` - (Optional) The type that gets created.
 Possible values are "volume" and "local".
 Changing this creates a new server.

 `DeleteOnTermination` - (Optional) Delete the volume / block device upon termination of the instance.
 Defaults to false.
 Changing this creates a new server.

+### SchedulerHints Properties

+`Group` - (Optional) A UUID of a Server Group.
+The instance will be placed into that group.

+`DifferentHost` - (Optional) A list of instance UUIDs.
+The instance will be scheduled on a different host than all other instances.

+`SameHost` - (Optional) A list of instance UUIDs.
+The instance will be scheduled on the same host of those specified.

+`Query` - (Optional) A conditional query that a compute node must pass in order to host an instance.

+`TargetCell` - (Optional) The name of a cell to host the instance.

+`BuildNearHostIp` - (Optional) An IP Address in CIDR form.
+The instance will be placed on a compute node that is in the same subnet.

+### Personality Properties

+`File` - (Required) The absolute path of the destination file.

+`Contents` - (Required) The contents of the file.
+Limited to 255 bytes.

 ## Return Values